calikasten/siri-shortcuts/README.md

 Wakes Apple TV and opens Fireplace app.

 [Log Latest Meal]() <br>
-Log the food eaten for the most recent meal.
+Log a meal to track the types of food and meals eaten every day by sending a POST request to the Airtable API to create a new record.

 [Sort Photos to Albums](https://github.com/calikasten/siri-shortcuts/blob/main/Sort%20Photos%20to%20Albums.shortcut) <br>
 Automatically sort any wiener dog photos taken that day into the corresopnding dachshund photo album; best set up as a recurring personal automation.